-Using GPR to locate post-tensioned tendons
+Using GPR to locate tendons in concrete

 Due to the highly stressed nature of tendons, it is important that they are not damaged, either by mechanical means or corrosion.
 For safety reasons, it is of paramount importance that tendons are accurately located prior to any cutting, coring or drilling works being undertaken in the immediate vicinity.